ReproducibilityInPublishing/j.jcp.2016.07.031/README.md

-"A fast accurate approximation method with multigrid solver for two-dimensional fractional sub-diffusion equation" implements an approximate solution method for the fractional sub-diffusion equation.
+"A fast accurate approximation method with multigrid solver for two-dimensional fractional sub-diffusion equation" implements an approximate solution method for the fractional sub-diffusion equation, as described in their [paper](https://doi.org/10.1016/j.jcp.2016.07.031).
 At each solution step, a large dimensional array has to be inverted to get the next step.
 For each inversion, a multigrid method is used to reduce the dimensionality of the matrix in question.
 Then an approximate inversion equation is applied when the dimensionality becomes small enough.
 After inversion, the solution is interpolated back to the full dimensionality.